 Open your students' eyes to art, history and culture with Geelong Gallery's Learn Program.
-Tailor your visit to the needs and curriculum of your students with the following options available:
+Tailor your visit to the needs and curriculum of your students with our year-round Learn tours.

 To discuss your individual requirements please contact the Gallery's Learning and Audience Engagement Manager:

 To gain the maximum benefit from your visit to Geelong Gallery we suggest that educators visit the Gallery in advance to view the relevant exhibition or discuss the works with the Gallery Learning and Audience Engagement Manager.